ultjeremy/3DTada-Internship-Research/readme.md

 batToken.transfer(userAddress, amount);
 ```

 The first and second line are just variable declarations for a user's address and a token amount.
 The third line creates a reference to the official BAT token created with the `ERC-20` token standard.
-The fourth line calls the `transfer` method from the BAT smart contract implementation and runs it on the given userAddress and amount.
+The fourth line calls the `transfer` method from the BAT smart contract implementation and runs it on the given `userAddress` and `amount`.

 ### BAT JavaScript Example: